-Designed for junior and senior English majors who are interested in developing teaching of English skills as well as improving their own writing.
+This course provides an analysis of the major works of James Joyce, developing teaching of English skills as well as improving their own writing.
 Each participant will team-teach with a faculty member in one of the basic writing courses or in a public high school.
-Admission is by permission of the instructor.
-3.0 GPA required.